 The Passport was introduced to simplify and standardise the on-boarding process for production staff and freelancers as they move between companies and productions.

-ScreenSkills partnered with BBC Studios, ITV Studios and Sky to develop the pilot, consulting with Pact during the process.
-After the success of the pilot, it is expanding to include new partners, including BBC Public Service.
+ScreenSkills partnered with BBC Studios, ITV Studios and Sky to develop the pilot version of the Passport, consulting with Pact during the process.
+After the success of the pilot, it has expanded to include new partners, including BBC Public Service and Banijay UK.

 What are the training modules that I need to complete?

-Why do I need to create a ScreenSkills login to complete the training?
+Why do I need to create a ScreenSkills account to complete the training?

-All the training is being hosted on the ScreenSkills website to provide a single destination to complete the training modules.
-To access the training, a login is required.
+As much as possible of the training is being hosted on the ScreenSkills website to provide a single destination to complete the training modules.
+To access the training, a ScreenSkills account is required.
 People should use an existing login if they have an account otherwise they will need to create an account.
-A personal email address, rather than a work one, should be used to create an account to ensure users have continued access to their training records.
+Wherever possible a personal email address, rather than a work one, should be used to create an account to ensure users have continued access to their training records.

 Is the training free?

 The ScreenSkills e-learning modules are free.
-The production safety modules that will be integrated later this year are sold separately by commercial training companies.
+Production safety modules approved by the Production Safety Accredited scheme are sold separately by commercial training companies.

 How long does the training take to complete?

-Can I save the training certificate to my phone/tablet/computer?
+Can I save the training certificates to my phone/tablet/computer?

 How do I demonstrate that I’ve completed the training to a prospective employer?

-If you are working on a relevant production with BBC Studios, ITV Studios or Sky, your employer can easily check whether you have completed the training through the ScreenSkills platform.
-If you are working on another production, you can provide a link to your ScreenSkills profile, or download your ScreenSkills Training Passport certificate and add it to your application form.
+If you are working on a relevant production with BBC Studios, BBC Public Service, ITV Studios, Sky or Banijay UK (or one of their labels), your employer can easily check whether you have completed the training through the ScreenSkills platform.
+If you are working on another production, you can provide a link to your ScreenSkills profile, or download the certificates from your completed training modules and add them to your application form.

 If I don’t complete the training, can I still apply for a job?

-You will need to complete the e-learning modules recorded in the training passport after you have successfully applied for a role and as part of your on-boarding process with the BBC Studios, ITV Studios or Sky.
+You will need to complete the e-learning modules recorded in the training passport after you have successfully applied for a role and as part of your on-boarding process on relevant productions with BBC Studios, BBC Public Service, ITV Studios, Sky or Banijay UK (or one of their labels).

-Why do I have to re-do the training every year?
+Why do I have to re-do the training regularly?

 Is this the same as the Production Safety Passport (PSP)?

-No, not currently.
-The Production Safety Passport certifies where production crew have completed specific third-party health and safety training courses that are endorsed by the PSP scheme.
-However, the PSP will be integrated into the ScreenSkills Training Passport in the coming year.
+The Production Safety Passport was a previous, separate scheme that certified where production crew had completed specific third-party health and safety training courses that were endorsed by the Production Safety Passport scheme.